ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 3. Type `sudo ufw status numbered` to check the status of UFW
 4. Type `sudo ufw allow ssh` to configure the Rules
 5. Type `sudo ufw allow 4242` to configure the Port Rules
-6. Type `sudo ufw status numbered` to check the status of UFW 4242 Port
+6. Type `sudo ufw status numbered` to check the status of UFW

 ## Connecting to SSH
 #### ⚠️ NOTE: To exit Virtual Machine and use the mouse, press `command` on your Apple Keyboard